AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Las Monjas

-Everyone is alerted of the VIP's death through a flash of the VIP's role color and will have an arrow poiting towards the VIP's body.
+Everyone is alerted of the VIP's death through a flash of the VIP's role color and will have an arrow pointing towards the VIP's body.

 **Game Options**